 The publication aspect of my career development is under construction.
-Please check back in regularly as I work to make this list grow exponentially.
-In the meantime, toggle the buttons on the left to read the abstract and access a quick link to my first few, exciting publications.
+Please check back in regularly as I work to make this list grow.
+In the meantime, toggle the buttons on the left to read the abstract and access a quick link to my first exciting publications and grants.

-MSCA-IF Proposal Abstract, Work in Progress: Organ architecture and performance are some of life’s most challenging self-assembling features to reduce into the minimal essential building blocks required for form and function.
+Work in Progress: Organ architecture and performance are some of life’s most challenging self-assembling features to reduce into the minimal essential building blocks required for form and function.
 Organoid biology has gained scientific attention as an approach to study tissue formation and function using miniaturized versions of vital organs grown from stem cells in the laboratory.
 However, organoid methodology is in need of innovation to gain fundamental understanding and control over adhesion mediated interactions (e.g. cell/cell and cell/ECM) that influence stem cell programming.
 This action will combine organoid biology with bottom-up synthetic biology to design minimalist light-controlled and modular interactions between stem cells, synthetic cells, and ECM thereby leading to the innovation of programmable synthetic stem cell niches that will produce predictable and uniform organoid populations.
 I will develop this programmable hybrid organoid approach using human inducible pluripotent stem cells (hiPSCs), syncells with light-controllable cell/cell adhesion modules (optoSynCells), and droplet-based microenvironments comprising light-sensitive extracellular matrix (optoECM).
 I will use these new hybrid organoids to understand the impact of juxtacrine signalling on programming the differentiation and spatial organization of hiPSCs into hybrid organoids.
 The action is designed to produce bifunctional pancreatic organoids with the state-of-the-art implementation demonstrating exocrine and endocrine phenotypes, although the knowledge gained by the work packages will be far reaching and applicable to other organoid types.
-The new understanding of adhesion interactions that will be uncovered by my experiments will lay the foundation for applications in high-content drug screening and generation of patient-derived transplant materials.
+The new understanding of adhesion interactions that will be uncovered by my experiments will lay the foundation for applications in high-content drug screening, reduce the use of animal models in biomedical research, and generate of patient-derived transplant materials.

 Submitted to ACS-I&EC